 What if the property is a rental?

-The second, longer method, for action to be started is by filing a long form complaint with the City Prosecutor.
-A report is filed with the City Prosecutor with the possible violations.
-The Prosecutor will review the case to determine if there is enough evidence to go forward with issuing charges.
-In the event the case proceeds, the property owner will be issued a subpoena to appear in court.
+A longer method, for action to be started is the filing of a long form complaint with the City Prosecutor requesting that the City Prosecutor review the case to determine if there is enough evidence to go forward with issuing criminal charges.
+In the event the case proceeds, the responsible party will be issued a subpoena to appear in court.
 The normal court proceedings will occur.

 What are the most common violations that occur within the City?

-- Grass and weeds in excess of 6” in height: All premises within the City shall be maintained in a neat and attractive manner.
+- Uncultivated Vegetation, Weeds or Grass in excess of 6" in height: All premises within the City shall be maintained in a neat and attractive manner.
 The responsible person of any residence is responsible for maintaining the entire premises, including abutting public ways, up to the curb and up to the center of any abutting alleys free of debris, litter, trash and weeds.
 Six inches in height is the height standard for any uncontrolled vegetation.

-- Fences and gates in disrepair: For the fence to serve its intended purpose, it must be maintained so the fence may screen, protect, secure.
+- Fences and gates in disrepair: For the fence to serve its intended purpose, it must be maintained so the fence may screen, protect and secure.

 - Right of Way Obstructions: The public streets, sidewalks and alleyways, must have clear accessibility to all who wish to use them.
 No plant, material, structure, fabrication, or vehicle may block the use of sidewalks or streets.
-This includes basketball standards, skateboard ramps, etc. Trees need to be trimmed 13.5 feet above the street or alleyway, 7 feet above the public sidewalk and any other plant material should not block the sidewalk.
+This includes basketball standards, skateboard ramps, etc. Trees must be maintained 13-1/2 feet above the street or alleyway and 7 feet above the public sidewalk.
+Other plant material should not block or obstruct any portion of the public sidewalk.

-The property owner is also responsible to ensure that any traffic control or directional sign that is upon their property is not obstructed from view by any plant, material, structure or fabrication.
+The property owner is also responsible to ensure that any traffic control or directional sign that abuts their property is not obstructed from view by any plant, material, structure or fabrication.

 - Green Swimming Pools: Especially with recent health concerns, green pools and ponds will be of special concern.
 All architectural pools, ponds, basins, fountains or any swimming pool or spa, or any body of water must be maintained and filtered to insure water does not become stagnate and become a health issue.

-What can I do if I get a notice and do not understand what the violation is?
+What can I do if I get a notice and do not understand the violation?

 Call your inspector.
-On the bottom of the notice is a place containing the phone number of your inspector.
-Code Enforcement encourages you call, not only if you have received a violation, but to answer any question you may have regarding your neighborhood.
+The front lower portion of the notice contains the phone number of the issuing Code Inspector.
+Code Enforcement encourages you to call, not only if you have received a violation, but to answer any question you may have regarding your neighborhood.
 Code Enforcement is here to work with you to insure that our community will remain a highly valued place to reside.
 If you have further question, please call Code Enforcement at 480-782-4320.